Ofcom has awarded licences to run local TV services in Maidstone and Basingstoke on digital terrestrial TV (DTT).

 2. Digital UK, the organisation responsible for the management and allocation of channel numbers on DTT, has reserved channel numbers for new local TV channels.
 These will be carried at channel 8 (England and Northern Ireland) and channel 26 (Wales and Scotland).

-3. Full contact details for the current applicants, along with details of their application are available here.
+3. Full contact details for the current applicants, along with details of their application are on the local TV broadcasters page.